music-suite/music-suite/docs/src/User-Guide.md

 marcato (seq [c,d,e,f,g]|/8)
 ```

-One difference is that by default, accents are only applied to the first note in each phrase.
+By default, accents are only applied to the first note in each phrase.
 We can also explicitly specify the last note, or all the notes:

 ```haskell+music
 accentLast (seq [c,d,e,f,g]|/8)